ImperialCollegeLondon/rse_introductory_git_course/_episodes/l2-02-remote_repositories.md

 - "origin is the default name used by GitHub to refer to a remote repository."
 - "Local and remote repositories are not identical, in general, as synchronisation must be performed manually."
+- "`git fetch`, followed by `git status`, shows whether there are any changes to synchronise."
+- "`git pull` brings changes in the upstream branch to the local branch."
+- "`git push` synchronises any committed changes in your local branch with the upstream branch."
 - "push and pull commands only affect the branch currently checked out."
 ---